Deposed Queen Yu: Marriage, Deposition, and Death

 On April 6, 1623, Gwanghaegun was deposed in a coup by the Westerners faction.
 The coup directed by Kim Yu took place at night.
 The King fled but was captured later.
 His nephew, Injo, was placed on the throne as the 16th Joseon monarch.
 As deposed king's wife, she lost her status as queen consort and known as Deposed Queen Yu.
 She was deposed and exiled to Ganghwa Island, together with Gwanghae.
 Her son, Yi Ji, the deposed Crown Prince, tried to escape with his wife but failed, resulting in them committing suicide.
-Deposed Queen Yu passed away in the same year after seven months of living in exile.
+Deposed Queen Yu died on October 21 that the same year after seven months of living in exile.

-Deposed Queen Yu was buried in Jeokseong, Yangju, Gyeonggi Province, and there is no known tomb.
+There was no known tomb for Deposed Queen Yu as she was buried nearby a waste house but her remains could not be found when she was due for a proper burial.
+But she is "buried" in Jeokseong, Yangju, Gyeonggi Province.